ElemeFE/node-interview/sections/en-us/io.md

 stdio (standard input output), includes stdin, stdout and stderr.
 Corresponding to `process.stdin` (Readable),` process.stdout` (Writable) and `process.stderr` (Writable) respectively in Node.js.

 The output function is the first function that everyone needs to learn when learning a programming language.
-Such as `printf("hello, world!");` of C language, `print 'hello, world!'` of python/ruby and `console.log('hello, world!');` in Javascript.
+Such as `printf("hello, world!");` of C language, `print 'hello, world!'` of python/ruby and `console.log('hello, world!');` in JavaScript.

 Here is the implementation of such an output function in the C language pseudo-code: